ClarkCGA/gfm-gap-filling/README.md

 ## Running the Docker Image

-Navigate to CGAN and run
+Navigate to the `gfm` directory and run
 ```
-docker run --gpus all -it -v $PWD:/workspace/ -p 8889:8889 gapf
+docker run --gpus all -it -v $PWD:/workspace/ -p 8888:8888 gapf
 ```
 This will start a Jupyer Lab session which can be accessed via a web browser.